 Can I keep my Spanish number while using the travel eSIM?

-Travel eSIMs start from around $0.85, and the final price depends on the destination and the GBs.
+Travel eSIMs start from around $0.85, and the final price depends on the destination and the GB.
 In almost all cases, they are much cheaper than roaming outside Europe, which can cost between €10 and €20 per day, and you know what you're paying before you travel.

 When should I activate the eSIM, before or upon arrival?